richardgourley/charity-organization-event-website/README.md

 # Charity Organization Event Website

 ## INTRO
-A membership website for charities written in Django and Wagtail CMS.
+A membership website for charities written in Django.

 Charity owners can create an account and add a profile for their charity.
 The site admin has to approve all charity organization profiles.